 Why Fast-Casual Mexican Food Is Hot

-As more and more Americans crave high-quality Mexican food at an affordable price, TacoTime franchising is poised to dominate the rapidly growing food segment
+As more and more Americans crave high-quality Mexican food at an affordable price, TacoTime Mexican fast food franchises are poised to dominate the rapidly growing food segment

 According to CHD Experts™, there are more than 54,000 Mexican restaurants across the nation¹; IBISWorld® reports that they generate nearly $40 billion in annual sales².
 Media mentions reflect this huge market — a Google® search of “Mexican QSR” yields numerous articles with titles such as, “For American Restaurant Chains, The Future is Mexican,” published by Bloomberg®³, and “Mexican Food Ranks as Top 10 Food of the Decade,” published by Univision®4.
 An article titled “Mexican Food Franchises Show Strong Popularity Growth,” published by Franchising.com, brilliantly encapsulates the ubiquity of Mexican food5.